nrwl/nx/packages/schematics/README.md

-# Angular Extensions: Schematics
+# Nrwl Extensions for Angular: Schematics

-Nx (Angular Extensions) is a set of libraries and schematics for the Angular framework.
+Nx (Nrwl Extensions for Angular) is a set of libraries and schematics for the Angular framework.